 Jose Antonio Bowen

-AAC&U Senior Scholar, Office of Quality, Curriculum, and Assessment, AAC&U
+AAC&U Senior Scholar, Office of Curricular and Pedagogical Innovation, AAC&U

 Dr. Jose Antonio Bowen has long been a pioneer in active learning and the use of technology in the classroom, including podcasts and online games, and has been featured in The New York Times, Forbes, The Wall Street Journal, The Chronicle of Higher Education, Newsweek, USA Today, US News and World Report, PBS News Hour, and on NPR.
 After a distinguished career in the classroom, with teaching awards from SMU, Miami and Georgetown, and a Stanford Centennial Award for Undergraduate Teaching in 1990, he has focused on helping others improve student learning.
 He has presented hundreds of keynotes and workshops in the US and around the world, including China, India, Japan and Italy in 2018.